 Author - Thomas ODEHNAL

 When investing in securities, price fluctuations due to market changes are possible at any time.
-Representations of past performance do not guarantee reliable conclusions about future results.
+Analysts' opinions, market opinions Performance data with reference to the past do not allow reliable conclusions to be drawn about future results